-eTestware is part of theICEway ecosystem of companies along with ICE and CRIBB Cyber Security, specialist IT brands which join forces to provide clients in cruise, travel and healthcare with a full, end-to-end digital solution.
-For over two decades our experts have delivered right sourced performance testing services in complete collaboration with your IT teams, and today we look at this form of testing in the second part of our series on different testing types (you can read part one here).
+eTestware is part of theICEway ecosystem of companies along with ICE and CRIBB Cyber Security.
+We are all specialist IT brands who join forces to provide clients in cruise, travel and healthcare with a full, end-to-end digital solution.
+For over two decades our experts have delivered right sourced performance testing services.
+We do this in complete collaboration with your IT teams.
+Today we look at this form of testing in the second part of our series on different testing types (you can read part one here).

 Performance testing is designed to analyse how a system performs under a particular workload against predetermined benchmarks.
 The key objective is to eliminate bottlenecks rather than to discover software defects.

-These benchmarks include speed, response time, stability, reliability, scalability and the resource use of the test subject, typically checking whether or not there is a quick response, what the maximum user load will be and what the level of stability is under different loads.
+There is also the resource use of the test subject and typically checking whether or not there is a quick response.
+Then, what the maximum user load will be and finally what the level of stability is under different loads.

 Top Tip: What are some of the best practices?

 - Note the difference between the actual measured speed and perceived performance

 - Then correlate performance issues against underlying issues

 Load testing – This is deployed to evaluate the test subject’s ability to perform under anticipated user loads, then identifying performance bottlenecks